All Episodes

 And the whole purpose behind the book is to get Americans to really know what's going on and see what the problems are and see what the solutions are.

-And sometimes what's best for the country isn't good for your career, and statesmen make those decisions.
+And sometimes what's best for the country isn't good for your career.

-And unfortunately we have very few statesmen in Washington.
+And unfortunately, we have very few statesmen in Washington.

-They'd rather continue to have the the position of power and authority than fix what's wrong with our country.
+They'd rather continue to have the position of power and authority than fix what's wrong with our country.

 What other practical steps can citizens take to accelerate our addressing our debt bomb?